 How to Compost Dog Poo

-1. Choose a compost bin
+1. Compost bin

 You can use a compost bin specifically designed for dog waste, or you can use a regular compost bin.

-2. Collect the dog waste
+2. Collect the dog poo

 Avoid putting biodegradable or even home compostable poo bags in the compost.